in-toto/demo/README.md

 __Virtual Environments with Conda (optional)__

 You may use [Conda](https://conda.io/en/latest/) instead of virtualenv, which comes from the [Anaconda](https://www.anaconda.com/) package manager.
+After installing Anaconda, copy and paste the following to create a virtual environment:

 ```shell
 # Install virtualenvwrapper